CavTronics/LED-Dot-Matrix/readme.md

 ### LED Dot Matrix 16x32
 ### LED Dot Matrix 8x32

 #### Modifications
+For the MD_MAX72XX library

-There is a model that is a 4 in 1 that requires changes to the header file for it to operate correctly.
+There is a model that is a 4 in 1 that requires changes to the header file in the MD_MAX72XX source files for it to operate correctly.

-make changes to the file "MD_MAX72xx.h" located in "[username]/Arduino/libraries/MD_MAX72XX/src" to the following:
+Make changes to the file "MD_MAX72xx.h" located in "[username]/Arduino/libraries/MD_MAX72XX/src" to the following:

 	#define	USE_PAROLA_HW	0